 Where there is a temporary closure outside of the contractor’s control, they are required by the 2013 Regulations to notify the NHS England Area Team.
 Hertfordshire contractors need to notify any closures via the following email address: firstname.lastname@example.org

-You can complete this form and and send to the Area Team to determine whether any follow up action is required.
+You can complete this form and and send it to the above email address to determine whether any follow up action is required.

-If the closure is for part of a day please remember to inform the Area Team when the pharmacy has reopened.
+If the closure is for part of a day please remember to inform the commissioners when the pharmacy has reopened.
 Please remember to display a notice to customers to inform them of the situation and the nearest pharmacies.

 The pharmacy should take whatever action it can in the circumstances to mitigate any inconvenience to its patients and other users of the pharmacy and make every effort to inform local interested parties of the details of the temporary suspension.